 Notify, not 'spamify' – Don’t spam on WhatsApp

-Notifications are a blessing for enterprise, ideal for helping customers and in turn generating goodwill.
+Notifications are a blessing for enterprises, ideal for helping customers and in turn generating goodwill.
 However, businesses should realize there is a fine line between notifying and spamming.

 For instance, let's say a brand sends a notification to a customer—but the customer is offline for an extended period.
 The natural instinct may be to continue sending notifications to ensure the customer receives one next time they log in.